Best Currys PC World Deals for December 2018: TVs, Laptops and more | Trusted Reviews

 Best Xbox One Deals – Currys PC World

-Xbox One S, Forza Horizon 4, Tekken 7, Project Cars 2 & Xbox LIVE Gold Bundle
+Xbox One S with Forza Horizon 4, FIFA 19, Tekken 7 & Project Cars 2 Bundle

-Xbox One S, Forza Horizon 4, Tekken 7, Project Cars 2 & Xbox LIVE Gold Bundle
+Xbox One S with Forza Horizon 4, FIFA 19, Tekken 7 & Project Cars 2 Bundle

 If you aren't looking for a 4K machine but still want to experience the likes of Forza Horizon 4 and Tekken 7, this is the bundle for you.

-Xbox One S, Battlefield V, Tekken 7 & Project Cars 2 Bundle
+Xbox One S, Battlefield V, FIFA 19, Tekken 7 & Project Cars 2 Bundle

-Xbox One S, Battlefield V, Tekken 7 & Project Cars 2 Bundle
+Xbox One S, Battlefield V, FIFA 19, Tekken 7 & Project Cars 2 Bundle

 Yet another brilliant Xbox One S Bundle from Currys PC World.
-This one gets you 1TB of memory alongside Battlefield 5 and two other excellent titles.
+This one gets you 1TB of memory alongside Battlefield 5 and three other excellent titles.

+Xbox One X with Forza Horizon 4, Forza Motorsport 7, FIFA 19, Tekken 7 & Project Cars 2 Bundle

+Xbox One X with Forza Horizon 4, Forza Motorsport 7, FIFA 19, Tekken 7 & Project Cars 2 Bundle

 Best PS4 Deals – Currys PC World